pepijndevos/pepijndevos.github.com/_posts/2021-05-05-evaluating-gui-toolkits.markdown

 I'm sure it has a bunch of things I don't need but at least it gets me a good setup with little hassle.

 I had a look at [nextron](https://github.com/saltyshiomix/nextron) for making an Electron app with Next.js but it crashed while downloading the internet.
 Aint nobody got time for that.
-I'll start with a plain webapp.
+I'll start with a plain web app.

 Next.js worked as advertised and had me editing a React app in TypeScript with hot reload in no time.
 TypeScript is basically just JavaScript with type annotations, so it's fine but not amazing.